westpoint-robotics/usma_bhg/README.md

 NOTE: before recording images, or flying, you will want to ensure removal of the FLIR lens cap!

-#3.
-Starting and Stopping Image Recording
+# 3. Starting and Stopping Image Recording
-   - To start recording images, make sure the terminal in which you did the roslaunch in 2. is active.
-Press the "SPACE" bar.
-You should see the message scrolling by change to "recordData: 1".
+   - To start recording images, bring up a new terminal.
+Here you will use ROS to publish a message, which will tell any subscribing camera scripts to start acquiring and saving images.
+Enter: `rostopic pub /record /std_msgs/Bool True`  Use Ctrl-C to get a new prompt; this will not stop the publishing of the "record" topic.
-   - To stop recording, press "Q".
-The message in the terminal will return to "recordData: 0".
+   - To stop recording, Enter: `rostopic pub /record /std_msgs/Bool False`.
 You can toggle back and forth using these two buttons as much as you want.
-   - To end the nodes that have been launched, you can use Ctrl-C.

-#4.
-Mounting the FLIR
+# 4. Mounting the FLIR
    - Locate the mounting bracket, screws, and washers for mounting.

      <img src="pictures/Bracket_to_Battery-Cage.jpg"